robotics-erlangen/autoref/README.md

 In case you do not see a "Successfully loaded" message in the lower left box, you probably moved the autorefs directory after building.

+When started with a command line argument, an Infoboard will be shown.
-The Infoboard window is supposed to be placed on a big screen at the playing field.
+This window is supposed to be placed on a big screen at the playing field.
 It shows the current game score as well as the autoref's decisions.
 It can be set to fullscreen mode by double-clicking inside the window.